 The Company generates annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis and generates annual subscription revenues from the deployment of SafePointe on a per-lane basis.
-The Company's three security solutions, ShotSpotter for Highways, ShotSpotter for Campus and ShotSpotter for Corporate, as well as CaseBuilder, CrimeTracer and ResourceRouter are typically sold on a subscription basis, each with a customized deployment plan.
+The Company's three security solutions, ShotSpotter for Campus and ShotSpotter for Corporate, as well as CaseBuilder, CrimeTracer and ResourceRouter are typically sold on a subscription basis, each with a customized deployment plan.

-The Company generates a majority of its revenues from the sale of ShotSpotter subscription services, in which gunshot data generated by Company-owned sensors and software is sold to customers through a cloud-based hosting application for a specified contract period.
+The Company generates a majority of its revenues from the sale of platform subscription services, in which gunshot data generated by Company-owned sensors and software is sold to customers through a cloud-based hosting application for a specified contract period.
 Typically, the initial contract period is one to three years in length.
 The subscription contract is generally noncancelable without cause.
 Generally, these service arrangements do not provide the customer with the right to take possession of the hardware or software supporting the subscription service at any time.
 A small portion of the Company's revenues are generated from the delivery of setup services to install Company-owned sensors in the customer's coverage area and other services including training and a license to integrate with third-party applications.

-For ShotSpotter, the Company generally invoices customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
+The Company generally invoices customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
+This applies to ShotSpotter, ShotSpotter for ShotSpotter for Campus, ShotSpotter for Corporate, CaseBuilder, ResourceRouter and SafePointe.
 If it is a multi-year contract, the Company invoices 50% of the first-year fees upon contract execution and the remaining 50% of the first-year fees when the service is operational and ready to go live.
 The following years are invoiced 100% at each annual anniversary.
-For SafePointe, the Company generally invoices the first year's subscription price when the contract is fully executed.
-For ShotSpotter for Highways, ShotSpotter for Campus, ShotSpotter for Corporate, CaseBuilder and CrimeTracer, the Company generally invoices subscription service renewals for 100% of the total contract value when the renewal contract is executed.
+For CrimeTracer, the Company generally invoices the first year's subscription price when the contract is fully executed.
+The Company invoices CrimeTracer subscription service renewals for 100% of the total contract value when the renewal contract is executed.
 All fees billed in advance of services being delivered are recorded as deferred revenue.

 For ShotSpotter, the pricing model is based on a per-square-mile basis.
 For SafePointe, the pricing model is based on a per-lane basis.
-For ShotSpotter for Highways, ShotSpotter for Campus, ShotSpotter for Corporate and CaseBuilder, the pricing model is on a customized-site basis.
+For ShotSpotter for Campus, ShotSpotter for Corporate and CaseBuilder, the pricing model is on a customized-site basis.
 For ResourceRouter and CrimeTracer, pricing is currently customized, generally tied to the number of sworn police officers in a particular city.
 The Company may also offer discounts or other incentives in conjunction with all ShotSpotter sales in an effort to introduce the product, accelerate sales or extend renewals for a longer contract term.
 As a result of the process for invoicing contracts and renewals upon execution, cash flows from operations and accounts receivable can fluctuate due to timing of contract execution and timing of deployment.